olvaffe/olv-notes/machines/diy.md

   - $80 ~ $400
 - DDR4 32GB
   - $40 ~ $200
-- considerations
-  - for ddr5, cpus support 5200MHz/5600MHz officially
-    - no need to go beyond 6000MHz and CL 32
-  - for ddr4, cpus support 3200MHz officially
-    - no need to go beyond 3600MHz and CL 16
-  - height can be limited by cases or cpu coolers
+- module height can be limited by cases or cpu coolers
+- DDR4
+  - JEDEC defines up to DDR4-3200
+    - Core and Ryzen both support DDR4-3200
+  - Intel XMP 2.0 and AMD DOCP can overclock
+    - the sweet spot is said to be 3600MHz and CL 16
+- DDR5
+  - JEDEC defines up to DDR5-6400
+    - Core supports DDR5-5600
+    - Ryzen supports DDR5-5200
+  - Intel XMP 3.0 and AMD EXPO can overclock
+    - the sweet spot is said to be 6000MHz and CL 30

 ## Storage